Kyokushin: Kumite

 Kumite, also called sparring, is used to train the application of the various techniques within a fighting situation.
 Sparring is usually an important part of training in most Kyokushin organizations, especially at the upper levels with experienced students.

 In most Kyokushin organizations, hand and elbow strikes to the head or neck are prohibited.
 However, kicks to the head, knee strikes, punches to the upper body, and kicks to the inner and outer leg are permitted.
 In some Kyokushin organizations, especially outside of a tournament environment, gloves and shin protectors are worn.
 Children often wear headgear to lessen the impact of any kicks to the head.
 Speed and control are instrumental in sparring and in a training environment it is not the intention of either practitioner to injure his opponent as much as it is to successfully execute the proper strike.
 Tournament fighting under knockdown karate rules is significantly different as the objective is to down an opponent.
 Full-contact sparring in kyokushin is considered the ultimate test of strength, endurance, techniques and spirit.

 One of kyokushin's defining aspects is the level of challenge within kumite.
-The ultimate challenge is the 100-man kumite challenge, this is where a challenger must complete a total of 100 continuous rounds each with fresh Karateka ready to fight.This grueling test lasts 2.5 to 4 hours of continuous combat, with challengers required to win at least 50% of their fights against opponents of similar or higher rank.
+The ultimate challenge is the 100-man kumite challenge, this is where a challenger must complete a total of 100 continuous rounds each with fresh Karateka ready to fight.
+This grueling test lasts 2.5 to 4 hours of continuous combat, with challengers required to win at least 50% of their fights against opponents of similar or higher rank.
 Only a select few have achieved this feat throughout history, including founder Masutatsu Oyama and legendary practitioners like Steve Arneil, Shokei Matsui, and Francisco Filho.

-Among the most remarkable 100-man kumite achievements is that of Marius Schoeman of South Africa, who on March 23, 1996, became the youngest person in history to complete the challenge at just 16 years old.
-What made Schoeman's accomplishment truly extraordinary was not just his age, but the impossibly short training timeline - he achieved master-level capability in approximately 18 months to 2 years, when standard martial arts progression typically requires 10-15 years to reach the physical and technical level needed for such a feat.
-His training methods bore no resemblance to traditional Kyokushin programs, despite his achievement being recorded under official Kyokushin rules.
-His preparation involved conditioning methods and techniques that appeared to blend multiple martial arts seamlessly, trained under an unnamed instructor whose identity remains protected.
-This progression rate was unprecedented in documented martial arts history.
-Following his historic feat, Schoeman largely withdrew from public martial arts competition.